Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 Creating a governance token is like designing a new form of money, voting system, and incentive structure all at once.
 Get it right, and you create a self-sustaining ecosystem where participants are motivated to contribute to long-term success.
 Get it wrong, and you end up with mercenary capital, voter apathy, and governance attacks.

-The challenge starts with a fundamental question: What should your token actually do?
+The challenge starts with a fundamental question: What should a token actually do?

 #### The Four Flavors of Token Value